Abizern/hblog/content/about.markdown

 ---
-title: About me
+title: About Me
-description: iOS and OS X developer in London.
+description: iOS and macOS developer in London.
 But really, I'm just this guy, you know?
 ---

 ## About